 Have you ever wondered what the difference between bronze and normal friction tuning pegs?
-Some wrongly assume that there is virtually no difference between the two, and that one can choose between them solely based on preference for a particular mode of tuning over the other.
+Some wrongly assume that there is virtually no differences between the two, and that one can choose between them solely based on preference for a particular mode of tuning over the other.
 However, this is not quite the case.
 In this post, we will examine the Shanghai Dunhuang Yun Brand Ebony Erhu, which comes in both bronze and normal friction tuning peg options, and learn about the various differences between both of them.

 Check out our comparison video below:

-In terms of tone, however, there is a distinct difference: there are metallic overtones produced by the erhu with bronze tuning pegs, as compared to the ‘purer’ tone produced by the erhu with normal friction tuning pegs.
+In terms of tone, however, there is a distinct difference: there are metallic overtones produced by the Erhu with bronze tuning pegs, as compared to the ‘purer’ tone produced by the Erhu with normal friction tuning pegs.
 Most professionals tend to prefer the latter.
 However, there is no harm weighing the pros and cons and deciding on a model that serves you best, be it one with or without bronze tuning pegs!

 Check out our Shanghai Dunhuang Popular Grade Ebony Erhus here: